 My look hasn't changed since I was a teenager.
 I have the same make-up now as I did in 1995 and I still wear pencil skirts and scarves or black cords and skinny glittery tops.
-I'd describe my style as Bonnie Parker meets a
+I'd describe my style as Bonnie Parker meets a Carry on girl.

 At the moment I'm wearing some white zip-up ankle boots that I found in a vintage store in Berlin, with a biker jacket and leather gloves.
 I walk around imagining I'm in the 1960s film Faster, Pussycat!
 Kill!
 Kill!

 I still love a charity-shop bargain.
 Suffolk is a great place for charity shopping, as there are hardly any young people but lots of rich farmers' wives with overflowing wardrobes.
 I can't wait to go back on tour and visit the market in Groningen in Holland for the tights stall.
 I'm not really into labels, although I am in the market for a Barbour wax jacket at the moment (above right, www.barbour.com).

 I do like department stores so I'd happily spend a few hours in Selfridges if I was at a loose end in London (www.selfridges. com); Peek & Cloppenburg (www.peek-cloppenburg.de) in Germany is also good.